Upbeat-D/Upbeat-D.Github.io/research-blog.md

 	What is the role of mantle in shaping our habitable planet?
 Precise and accurate knowledge of its composition and evolution may help to reconstruction of the evolution of our planet.
 	</p>
 	<p style="margin-bottom:48px">
     Over the past two years, I have focused on understanding mantle heterogeneity and its formation and evolution through geochemistry and non-traditional stable isotopes.
-Simultaneously, I cultivated a fasination of exploring the mantle's impact on the evolution of Earth's crust, particularly its influence on the planet's habitability.
+Meanwhile, I cultivated a fasination of exploring the mantle's impact on the evolution of Earth's crust, particularly its influence on the planet's habitability.
 	</p>
 	<hr style="margin-bottom:48px">